oliverwarne/FRC-Scrutor/README.md

 # FRC-Scrutor
 Titan Robotics (FRC 5431) scouting analyzation tool for Recycling Rush 2015

 You should look through the previous commits to see just how terrible a programmer I was.
-That's also the reason for 200 commits.
+That's also the reason for 200 commits for a tiny program that should've been written in one sitting.

 ### Usage
 #### Preparing text files